 Cottonwood is one of my favorite rides because it feels like just the right mix of distance, technical difficulty and fun descending.
 It’s long enough that you feel like you went somewhere but not so long that you have to think about carrying extra food and water, or worry about whether you have the number for Search and Rescue in your contacts list.
 Depending on how you start and end the loop, it’s easy to make it even longer if the mood strikes you.

-The technical features on these trails provide enough gnar to keep the full-face helmet/shin guard crowd entertained.
+The technical features on these trails are the real deal, with enough gnar to keep the full-face helmet/shin guard crowd entertained.
 I do it on a cross-country bike because, well, that’s my bike.
 I still prioritize light weight over suspension travel.
 But this is one of those trails that’s truly best suited to long-travel trail bikes, all-mountain bikes, or whatever it is the bike industry has decided to call them these days.
 As you’ll see in the video, there are two particularly high-consequence sections that I walk, and I’ve been putting knobbies to dirt practically since the dinosaurs were around.
 These trails are definitely more than just riding along.

 In terms of climb versus descent, the juice is unquestionably worth the squeeze on this one.
 Some people shuttle it, leaving one car in town and driving one to the trailhead.
 For the altitude challenged, Absolute Bikes also offers a shuttle van.
 But I like the ride up.
 It’s a good road, only mildly steep and the grade mellows the higher you climb.
 When you get to the top your legs are warmed up, ready to go.
 Oh, and yeah, my light-weight cross-country bike comes in real handy on the uphill bit.